karlfindhansen/MLOps_Jan2025/reports/README.md

 ### Question 31

 > **State the individual contributions of each team member.
 This is required information from DTU, because we need to**
 > **make sure all members contributed actively to the project.
-Additionally,
+Additionally, state if/how you have used generative AI tools in your project.**
+>**Recommended answer length: 50-300 words.**